 The District has established the threshold for additions to capital assets as an asset with an acquisition cost of \$10,000 or more, and an estimated useful life in excess of one year.
-This threshold was increased effective October 1, 2018 from a previous threshold of \$5,000.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-The District values and records donated capital assets at the estimated acquisition value of the item at the date of its donation.
+The District values and records donated capital assets at the estimated fair value of the item at the date of its donation.
+The valuation of donated land was derived by using the property values assigned by the Lake County Property Appraiser for non-agricultural use.
+The Land values were then divided by the number of donated acres to calculate the per acre value.